How do you manage cases of academic misconduct?

 All teaching staff are encouraged to complete the AWARE Moodle module for managing cases of academic misconduct.

-For advice about how to register for this moduce, contact firstname.lastname@example.org
+For advice about how to register for this module, contact firstname.lastname@example.org

 For queries about the management of academic misconduct at UOW, email: email@example.com

-Academic Misconduct Management: Practicing interview techniques - Here are a couple of example of cases and some guidance on conducting and interview.
+- Academic Misconduct Management: Practicing interview techniques - Example of cases and some guidance on conducting and interview.

-Teacher notes when assessing: template - This is a template designed by Ann Rogerson to assist academic staff to record suspected cases during the marking process.
-This is not mandatory, but is available as a resource for those that would like to utilise this.
+- Teacher notes when assessing: template - Template designed by Ann Rogerson to assist academic staff to record suspected cases during the marking process.
+This is not mandatory, but is available as a resource.